JadeJaber/jadejaber.github.io/_posts/articles/2017-04-05-elasticsearch-cheat-sheet.md

 - Similar to a database schema for a table in RDBMS
 - Describes the data type of fields that a document of a given type may have + information on how fields should be indexed and stored
 - Defining a mapping is optional (Dynamic mapping)

+### 2.4 Document
+- A basic unit of information that can be indexed
+- Consists of fields, which are key/value pairs